- What are the benefits of reading for teenagers?

 High Court judge Fiona must decide whether the hospital may proceed with the transfusion or if the patient is allowed to refuse the treatment, leading to certain death.

-The adventures of life are told entertainingly with these good books for 12-13-year-olds.
+The adventures of life are told in an entertaining way with these great books for 12-13-year-olds.

 5. Going Solo by Roald Dahl: